-It might be coincidence - or it might be that the pranksters, Hagarty and Malinoff and Harris, had done that, too, hiring some kid to go around and wake up everybody except that guy in Apartment C41, with the story about Iranian terrorists.
+It might be coincidence - or it might be that the pranksters, Hagarty and Malinoff and Harris, had done the story about Iranian terrorists.

 It could have happened that way.
 He told himself that.
 It could have.

 And didn't an elaborate practical joke make more sense than some sort of needle-toothed monster hiding behind Mrs. Malinoff's face?